ArmoredTurtle/AT-Documentation/docs/afc-klipper-add-on/installation/buffer-overview.md

 Example outputs:

-- `Turtleneck: Trailing` - buffer is moving from the Advance trigger to the Trailing.
+- `Turtleneck: Trailing (buffer is compressing)` - buffer is moving from the Advance trigger to the Trailing.
-- `Turtleneck: Advancing` - buffer is moving from the Trailing trigger to the Advance.
+- `Turtleneck: Advancing (buffer is expanding)` - buffer is moving from the Trailing trigger to the Advance.

 ### SET_ROTATION_FACTOR
 _For TurtleNeck Style Buffers_